Dingo-Seven/UK-Happy-Hardcore-Resources/README.md

 # UK-Happy-Hardcore-Resources

-A small repository containing useful links to resources pertaining to UK Happy Hardcore, and Hard Dance in general.
+A small repository containing useful links to resources pertaining to UK Happy Hardcore, J-Core, and Hard Dance in general.

 ## Want to learn UK Happy Hardcore Production?